Super Six World Boxing Classic: Controversy with Group Stage 3

 A number of developments required multiple adjustments to the original plans for Group Stage 3.

-As of August 12, 2010, a venue had not been chosen and ticket sales had not started for the scheduled September 25, 2010 bout between Dirrell and Ward.
+As of August 12, 2010, a venue had not been chosen and ticket sales had not started for the scheduled September 25, 2010, bout between Dirrell and Ward.
 This was expected to result in a new date for the fight.
 Instead, on October 7, 2010, it was reported that Andre Dirrell withdrew due to an undisclosed injury.
 This resulted in a decision to have Ward fight Sakio Bika in a non-tournament bout, which created the possibility that the WBA Championship could have been removed from the tournament.
 (Ward did defeat Bika, so the WBA Championship remained in the Super Six tournament).

 On August 25, 2010, Mikkel Kessler withdrew from the tournament citing an eye injury.
 On September 6, 2010, the WBC vacated its Super Middleweight Championship, announced that Kessler will be the first contender when he returns from his injury (naming him Champion Emeritus), and announced that it would grant its championship to the winner of the upcoming Group Stage 3 match between its number one contender, Dirrell, and the WBA champion, Ward, to be followed with a mandated WBC title fight against the winner of the Froch-Abraham match.

 The promoter for Abraham requested that the WBC rethink its determination that the WBC title should go to the winner of the Dirrell-Ward match.
 On October 6, 2010, a Showtime press release confirmed that the WBC would grant its championship to the winner of the rescheduled Froch-Abraham match.

 On September 13, 2010, it was announced that Carl Froch was suffering from a back injury and would have to delay his fight with Arthur Abraham, which had been scheduled for October 2.

 On September 29, 2010, it was reported that former IBF, IBO, Ring Magazine light heavyweight champion and former Ring Magazine Fighter of the Year Glen Johnson would replace Kessler in Group Stage 3.

-The competition had started with a group stage where each of the "Super Six" – the world's top six super middleweight boxers – was meant to fight three times.
-With all the changes that occurred during the group stages, only Froch and Abraham actually fought the scheduled three bouts of the group stages, Johnson advanced to the semi-finals having participated in only one Super Six fight, and the Super Six Classic has been able to showcase a "Super Eight" of the world's super middleweight boxers.